 While the number of anti-choice state legislators elected elsewhere increased dramatically, the Illinois General Assembly remained stable.
 The election of a new pro-choice Cook County Board President and a majority of Cook County Commissioners who were committed to protecting abortion rights was a significant victory for reproductive rights in the largest Illinois county.

 The 2012 elections were the most significant in over a decade.
-Under a newly drawn legislative map, EVERY House and Senate district was up for re-election in 2012.
-Anti-legal abortion candidates were geared up to run in these new districts across the entire state.
+Under a newly drawn legislative map, EVERY House and Senate district was up for re-election.
+Anti-choice candidates were geared up to run in these new districts across the entire state.
 Personal PAC’s biggest challenge leading up to the 2012 elections was to recruit and elect pro-choice candidates in a majority of these districts.
-Personal PAC raised and spent an unprecedented amount of money to elect the most pro-choice senate in Illinois history.
-The House of Representatives, while not solidly pro-choice, inched much closer in 2012 and added more pro-choice legislators in 2014 and 2016.
+Thanks to the financial support of its donors, Personal PAC spent an unprecedented amount of money to elect the most pro-choice senate in Illinois history.
+The House of Representatives, while not solidly pro-choice, inched much closer in 2012 and built on that success in 2014 and 2016 with the addition of more pro-choice legislators.

 Personal PAC is committed to building the next generation of leaders who will continue the work of protecting and expanding reproductive rights in Illinois for ALL women into the next decade and beyond.